 Pale Highway was released by Red Adept Publishing in 2015.
 Since its release, Nicholas has made a point to speak out about the struggles of people with Alzheimer’s, hoping to bring greater awareness to a disease that is too often swept under the carpet.
 He has also written first person accounts of his experience for such sites as Vox, The Huffington Post, and Alzheimers.net.

 However, there was something else Nicholas discovered working in healthcare: it was at this same nursing home that he first encountered a coworker named Veronica, and was immediately drawn to her passionate ideas, her boundless energy, and her devotion to women’s health.
-In 2014, Nicholas proposed to her beneath the twilight of the Long Night Moon, and they were married in the summer of 2016.
-Nicholas and Veronica have travelled the world together, and are currently living in New Hampshire, where Veronica pursues her dreams of becoming a midwife.
+In 2014, Nicholas proposed to her beneath the moon, and they were married in the summer of 2016.
+Nicholas and Veronica have traveled the world together, and are currently living in New Hampshire, where Veronica pursues her dreams of becoming a midwife.

 Nicholas, of course, continues writing every day, which he plans to do until he dies.
 His regular daily rituals involve hours of writing, reading, and black coffee.
-He currently has five novels in the works, and is actively developing his next book, which will involve traumatic brain injuries.
+He currently has five novels in the works, and is actively developing his next book: Intraterrestrial, a surreal science fiction novel about a traumatic brain injury, that will be released in winter of 2017.